How to start a Self-Catering Business

 Serving Staff:

-Serving staff can become very stressful as they are dealing directly with the customers.
+Serving staff can become very stressed as they are dealing directly with the customers.
 They will be on their feet ninety-percent of the time, which means they must have good physical stamina.
 Serving staff must have excellent communication skills between the customers and staff members, great people skills, and an even greater memory.

 Buy Equipment